trezor/trezor-suite/docs/features/message-system.md

 #### Validation

 -   Validation of configuration file is performed in CI job in `validation` phase.
 It is used to detect possible structure and semantic errors.
--   It can be run locally by `yarn workspace @trezor/suite-data msg-system-validate-config` script in suite-data.
+-   It can be run locally by `yarn workspace @trezor/message-system validate-config` script.

 #### Signing

 -   Signing of the configuration file is performed in CI job in `prebuild` phase.
--   The result is saved into `suite-data/files/message-system` to be bundled with application and automatically uploaded to `https://data.trezor.io/config/$environment/config.vX.json`.
+-   The result is saved into `packages/message-system/files` to be bundled with application and automatically uploaded to `https://data.trezor.io/config/$environment/config.vX.json`.
 For example, on localhost, the config is available at `http://localhost:8000/static/message-system/config.vX.jws`.
--   It can be run manually by `yarn workspace @trezor/suite-data msg-system-sign-config` script in suite-data.
-The resulting JWS is stored in `packages/suite-data/files/message-system/` [folder](https://github.com/trezor/trezor-suite/tree/145a43d21ee94461d3f013c1dc23241dd27b0224/packages/suite-data/files) in `config.vX.jws` file.
+-   It can be run manually by `yarn workspace @trezor/message-system sign-config` script.
+The resulting JWS is stored in `packages/message-system/files` folder as `config.vX.jws` file.
 -   Development public and private keys are baked into project structure.
 For production environment, these keys are replaced by CI job by production keys.
 This production CI job is activated on `codesign` branches.
--   Development private key can be found in `suite-data/src/message-system/scripts/sign-config.ts` [file](https://github.com/trezor/trezor-suite/blob/145a43d21ee94461d3f013c1dc23241dd27b0224/packages/suite-data/src/message-system/scripts/sign-config.ts), the public key can be found in `suite-build` in `codesign.ts` ([file](https://github.com/trezor/trezor-suite/blob/0042e719d7d9fa2dff2ed743b0866e64f4ae0216/packages/suite-build/utils/codesign.ts).
+-   Development private key can be found in `packages/message-system/src/scripts/sign-config.ts` file, the public key can be found in `suite-build` in `codesign.ts` file.

 ### Versioning of implementation

-If changes made to the message system are incompatible with the previous version, the version number should be bumped in `messageSystemConstants.ts` [file](https://github.com/trezor/trezor-suite/blob/145a43d21ee94461d3f013c1dc23241dd27b0224/packages/suite/src/actions/suite/constants/messageSystemConstants.ts) in `suite` package as well as in suite-data package in `message-system/constants` [file](https://github.com/trezor/trezor-suite/blob/145a43d21ee94461d3f013c1dc23241dd27b0224/packages/suite-data/src/message-system/constants/index.ts).
-Also in `ci/packages/suite-data.yml` [file](https://github.com/trezor/trezor-suite/blob/145a43d21ee94461d3f013c1dc23241dd27b0224/ci/packages/suite-data.yml).
+If changes made to the message system are incompatible with the previous version, the version number should be bumped in `messageSystemConstants.ts` file in `suite` package as well as in suite-data package in `message-system/constants`.
+Also in `ci/packages/suite-data.yml`.

 ### Config Structure